knockout/knockout/documentation/foreach-binding.md

 As shown in the above examples, bindings within the `foreach` block can refer to properties on the array entries.
 For example, [Example 1](#example_1_iterating_over_an_array) referenced the `firstName` and `lastName` properties on each array entry.

 But what if you want to refer to the array entry itself (not just one of its properties)?
-In that case, you can use the pseudovariable `$data`.
+In that case, you can use the [special context property](binding-context.html) `$data`.
 Within a `foreach` block, it means "the current item".
 For example,

     <ul data-bind="foreach: months">
         <li>